Al-Jazzazi/RSA_Cpp/README.md

 ```bash
 brew install gmp
 ```
-installation is only needed to run the
+installation is only needed to run the encryption_optimized.cpp version

 ## Compiling and Running